politmedia/KAIROS/doc/HOWTO.md

 * Try answering the questions yourself, to verify that the questions are unambiguous

 ### Branding
-* How will the Freedomvote page be promoted
+* How will the KAIROS page be promoted
-* Will the Freedomvote page have to be branded, regarding logo's, colors, fonts, etc.
+* Will the KAIROS page have to be branded, regarding logo's, colors, fonts, etc.
 * What information should be present in the page is linked (HTML meta tags), this applies to social media in particular

 ### Information about politicans and parties